 The stake presidency convenes a stake priesthood leadership meeting in connection with each stake conference (see 18.3.1, item 2).
 The presidency also convenes one other stake priesthood leadership meeting during the year, for a total of three such meetings annually.

-Ward Young Men presidencies and secretaries attend these meetings.
-Deacons and teachers quorum presidencies and priests quorum assistants may be invited occasionally, such as when the meeting includes subjects that will be especially helpful for them in their callings.
+Bishoprics attend these meetings.
+Aaronic Priesthood quorum advisers, deacons and teachers quorum presidencies, and priests quorum assistants may be invited occasionally, such as when the meeting includes subjects that will be especially helpful in their callings.